CAKE-DRI/CAKEbox/docs/how-to/github-webpages.md

 ## Edit a file

+- Select your project of interest
-- Pick the file you want to alter
+- Navigate to the file you want to alter
 - Click on the pen the right top which says "Edit"
 - Make your changes
 - If this is the first time you alter something, it will ask if you want to create a branch or fork.
 This is your private copy